AADILab/influence-shaping/notes/results.md

 This is re-running some experiments from emu that seem to have given me some conflicting results I'm investigating.
 Hopefully by running these again I can get some clarity on what is going on.

+### shingleback

+#### attempt 2

+This is the experiment that I showed in the AAMAS 2025 DC.
+There are 4 rovers and 4 uavs placed at the center of the map.
+Each corner of the map has a POI (4 POIs total).
+This was to show a simple example where we need d-indirect.

 ### xmasbeetle

 Lots of debugging here